getditto/swift-count-fetch/README.md

-Note that fetches for previously synced attachment data is local and therefore very fast, however a first-time download of many documents with attachments data will be slow in proportion to the amount of data and the speed of the internet connection.
+Note that fetches for previously synced attachment data is local and therefore very fast, however a first-time download of many documents with attachments data will be slow in proportion to the amount of attachment data and the speed of the internet connection.
 Also note, that this demo focuses on this bulk attachment data sync and does not implement the use or display of any of the attachment data itself.

 Addtionally, if the HTTP `count` fetch fails, the count of documents on the list view will be zero and an empty list will be displayed, even though the sync and attachments fetching succeeded.